|

 Haldir!

 Arinna did not correct her.
-Women, she said, or
+You are such a fool,

 How dare you?